-Meeting Agenda

-- Election of four directors - Advisory vote on executive compensation - Ratification of Ernst & Young LLP ("Ernst & Young") as our independent registered public accounting firm for fiscal year 2021 - Transact other business that may properly come before the meeting
+Annual Stockholders Meeting Meeting Agenda Date Thursday, May 6, 2021 Election of four directors Time 9:00 a.m.
+Eastern Time Advisory vote on executive compensation Place Trex University 331 Apple Valley Road Winchester, Virginia 22602 Ratification of Ernst & Young LLP ("Ernst & Young") as our independent registered public accounting firm for fiscal year 2021 Record Da ate March 10, 2021 Transact other business that may properly come Voting Stockholders as of the record date are entitled to vote.
+Each share of common stock is entitled to one vote for each director nominee and one vote for each of the before the meeting proposals to be voted on.